Sportscotland

-Sportscotland (officially styled sportscotland) (SpòrsAlba), formerly the Scottish Sports Council, is the national agency for sport in Scotland.
+Sportscotland (Spòrsalba), formerly the Scottish Sports Council, is the national agency for sport in Scotland.

+Overview

 The Scottish Sports Council was established in 1972 by royal charter.
 The body works in partnership with public, private and voluntary organisations.
 As an executive non-departmental public body of the Scottish Government, Sportscotland advises ministers and implements government policy for sport and physical recreation.
-In 2002/03 sportscotland invested approximately £48 million of government grants and lottery funds.
+In 2002/03, sportscotland invested approximately £48 million of government grants and lottery funds.

 The organisation runs two national sport centres: